Community Oral Health

 Setting Up Your Account and Paying Fees:

 Once we process your request, we will email you confirmation of your registration.
-To pay your tuition bill and to activate other student services, please view the post-registration instructions.
+To pay your tuition bill and to view other student services, please visit the Student Financial Services page.

 • Financial Aid is not available for limited status students.